Ishanmittal1404/FishDeTec-Fish-Species-Identification/README.md

 ## Information about files
-- [Fish Weight Prediction](https://github.com/Ishanmittal1404/Fish-Speceies-Identification/blob/main/Fish%20weight%20Prediction.ipynb) contains the model to run get the fish weight the from the given length width and height of the fish.
+- [Fish Weight Prediction](https://github.com/Ishanmittal1404/Fish-Speceies-Identification/blob/main/Fish%20weight%20Prediction.ipynb) contains the model to get the fish weight the from the given length width and height of the fish.
 The accuracy of the model was around **94.46%** as well as **74.44%** and uses the dataset above.
-- [Google Images Scraper](https://github.com/Ishanmittal1404/Fish-Speceies-Identification/blob/main/Google%20Image%20Scrapper.ipynb) scrapes the images related to the fish species, does preprocess on the raw data and stores them in such a way that it could be accessed easily
+- [Google Images Scraper](https://github.com/Ishanmittal1404/Fish-Speceies-Identification/blob/main/Google%20Image%20Scrapper.ipynb) scrapes the images related to the fish species, does preprocess on the raw data and stores them in such a way that it could be accessed easily.
 - [Fish Species Prediction](https://github.com/Ishanmittal1404/Fish-Speceies-Identification/blob/main/Fish%20Species%20Prediction.ipynb) contains the model to get the fish species from given images using three-layered sequential model.
 The accuracy of the model was around **99.4%** and the dataset used in the following is the dataset that was built using google images scrapper.